 This blog is about an exciting new development in disease treatment - gene editing.
 Our medical writing team explain the basics of CRISPR, a new gene-editing tool.
 Gene-editing technology itself isn’t new, but CRISPR has made it easier and cheaper.
-For a quick summary of this blog, jump to the infographic.

 CRISPR: The possibilities of gene editing